When we judge people, we do not define who they are, but rather, we define ourselves instead.

 We commonly assume that how we perceive matters is the way they genuinely are (or the way that they should be).
 Our attitudes, behaviours and life outcomes will always arise out of these assumptions.

 Growing in self-awareness involves us developing a relationship with ourselves.
 To understand oneself is to examine oneself when interacting with another person.
-Secure relational connections are best built through the process of ongoing self-evaluation, realisation and revelation.
+Building secure relationships with people require a continuous process of self-evaluation, realisation and revelation.

 “Doubt yourself, and you doubt everything you see.
 Judge yourself, and you see judges everywhere.
 But if you listen to the sound of your own voice, you can rise above doubt and judgment.
 And you can see forever.”– Nancy Lopez